petrveprek/obircs/README.md

 Note that for a *scribo* configuration option to be recognized as active, it must have value of `1`.
 Value `1` of an option is treated as "enabled", any other value (including not being defined at all) is treated as "disabled".

-#### Compile-Time Configuration Outline

-At compile time, all *scribo* logging, logging for some categories, or logging for some verbosities can be disabled.
-In addition, logging for some category-verbosity combinations can be enabled.
-This is useful as an override together with disabling categories and verbosities.
-Logging disabled at compile time has **zero run-time overhead** (i.e. it uses no memory space and consumes no computational cycles).

-To disable/enable desired *scribo* logging options, predefined preprocessor tokens must be hash-defined either in `scribo.cfg` configuration file or be provided via command-line toolchain option.

 Examples (`scribo.cfg`):